ktjkc/reflextrust/paper/reflextrust-core.md

 ## 6. ReflexTrust in Practice: Session Behavior & Trust Dynamics

-How does ReflexTrust behave in real-world interaction?
+ReflexTrust adapts output not just to prompts — but to the **evolving context of the session**.

-This section offers insight into how the system **adjusts**, **responds**, or **restricts** based on evolving trust conditions — replacing rigid rules with fluid, trust-sensitive behavior.
+Its behavior reflects trust: how it's built, maintained, or lost.

 ---

-### 🧠 6.1 Why Identical Prompts Yield Different Responses
+### 🧠 6.1 Why Prompts Get Different Responses

 > “Why did I get a short answer now, but a long one last week?”

-Because ReflexTrust responds to **session context**, not just input text.
+Because ReflexTrust reacts to trust state — not just words.

-The same prompt may yield:
+The same input can yield:
-- a **deep, reflective** response — if trust alignment is high
+- a **deep**, reflective reply → if trust is high
-- or a **brief, cautious** answer — if prior turns signaled low engagement or manipulation
+- a **short**, filtered one → if prior context signaled risk or disengagement

 ---